top of page

 I treat the different teams or vendors I work with like collaborators.

-Be clear about your expectations and check in often.
+• Be clear about your expectations and check in regularly.

 4. Procrastination Costs More Than Time

-Whether it’s preparing for a pop-up or finalizing a product release, giving yourself time is non-negotiable.
+Whether preparing for a pop-up or finalizing a product release, giving yourself ample time is vital.

-Don’t sabotage your own success with poor planning.
+Avoid sabotaging your success with poor planning.
 Show up early.
-Prep intentionally.
-Leave room for the unexpected.
-Doing it right the first time saves time, money, and your peace.
+Prepare intentionally.
+Always leave room for the unexpected.
+Doing things correctly the first time saves time, money, and your peace of mind.

 5. Every Mistake Is a Lesson

-And you can still win—as long as you stay coachable and open to learning.
+• You can still win—as long as you remain coachable and open to learning.

 6. Proper Planning Prevents Poor Performance

-One of the quietest game-changers in this journey?
-Planning ahead.
+One of the game-changers in my journey has been planning ahead.

-Don’t wait for the pressure to hit—plan your year, your month, your week, and your day.
+Don’t wait for the pressure to hit.
+It’s essential to plan for your year, month, week, and even day.
+Here’s how:

 💬 Final Word:

-I started Status with no retail experience and no real roadmap.
-Just a mindset and ideas.
+I started Status with no retail experience and no solid roadmap—just a vision and passion.

 Drop a comment or share this post with a creative who needs to hear it.